dtcc-platform/dtcc-docs/doc/installation.md

 DTCC Doc uses [Docusaurus](https://docusaurus.io/) to generate a website for the documentation of the DTCC Platform.

-The contents of the website resides in the `website` directory.
+The contents of the website reside in the `website` directory.
 This directory is initially created by the command

     npx create-docusaurus@latest website classic